lexpeachy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # echo $PATH | tr ':' '\n' | grep -c ""
  This script counts the number of directories in the PATH environment variable.
  It uses `tr` to replace colons with newlines and `grep -c` to count the lines.

+# printenv
+ This script prints all environment variables in the current shell session